-Mr. Meya is the Chairman of Lakota Language Consortium.
+Wil Meya is the Chairman of Lakota Language Consortium.
 He is a national advocate for endangered languages and draws on more than 20 years of experience in higher education, linguistics, and nonprofit management.
-Under Mr. Meya's leadership, the Consortium has become the chief promoter of action to protect Lakota language and preserve Lakota culture.
+Under Meya's leadership, the Consortium has become the chief promoter of action to protect Lakota language and preserve Lakota culture.

 Ben Black Bear

-Mr. Black Bear is the Vice Chairman of the LLC Board.
+Ben Black Bear is the Vice Chairman of the LLC Board.
 He is the former Executive Director of the Rosebud Sioux Tribe’s Tribal Land Enterprise and Tribal Vice President.
-As a fluent native speaker of Lakota and the former chair of the Lakota language department at Siŋté Glešká College, Mr. Black Bear has been involved with various aspects of the Lakota language for four decades.
+As a fluent native speaker of Lakota and the former chair of the Lakota language department at Siŋté Glešká College, Black Bear has been involved with various aspects of the Lakota language for four decades.